geeksatyam/web-dev/README.md

 # web-dev
-this is we dev project
+this is web dev project